phord/grok/Design.md

 lines to consider as a block, and it requires us to look ahead (or behind) this many lines to process blocks consistently.

+Timestamp parsing is somewhat expensive.
+We can mitigate it somewhat by only calling for it when needed.
+It is only needed when two files are being merged, or when a user wants to jump to some time offset in a single file, or wants to show the delta column (time between lines), or something.

+We can also avoid timestamping lines that later get filtered out.
+This requires us to filter before we need the timestamp, though.
+It implies that we filter at a low level, perhaps.
+At least it must happen at some level before we merge files together.

 ## Framer
 Handles displaying and tracking log line fragments.
 There are two modes to consider here:
 Wrapping or Chopping.
 Chopping is similar to "no framing", and can be largely ignored.